 As you’re probably aware, the government’s guidance on the Coronavirus has changed from the ‘contain’ phase to one of delaying the spread of the virus.
 We’re getting in touch with you regularly to let you know what we’re doing in light of this, and what we expect from all of you, to help make sure our school community keeps safe and calm.
 We’d like to reassure you that at All Saints we’re taking all of the necessary steps to protect our community and are continuing to follow official guidance from the government and local authority.

 What’s the current situation?

-- These pupils should only attend if they feel well – if you or your child has any of the following symptoms all family members must remain at home for 14 days: a new, continuous cough and/or a temperature.
-If your child is unwell, report this as you would normally, by calling or emailing the Office as usual.
-You can now access tests for your family to check if any of you do have the virus.
-Information on this is available via the NHS.
+- Pupils should only attend if they feel well – if you or your child has any of the following symptoms all family members must remain at home for 14 days: a new, continuous cough, a temperature, a loss or change in sense of smell and/or taste.
+Please report this as you would normally, by calling or emailing the Office as usual and contact the NHS using 111.
+You can access tests for your family to check if any of you have the virus.
+Information on this is available via the NHS Coronavirus webpage.

 - The government has a Frequently Asked Questions, or FAQs page, which can be found at https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do#schools-and-childcare

 What we’re doing to protect and support pupils and staff

 - If a pupil begins to feel ill on the school premises (they develop a temperature or a new, continuous cough), we will place them away from the rest of their class / other pupils in the school until they are collected by an authorised adult.